TeeJay69/TJ-Vid-Tools/Privacy-Policy.md

-# Privacy Policy – TJ-YT-Tools
+# Privacy Policy – TJ-Vid-Tools

-This Privacy Policy explains how **TJ-YT-Tools** (“Application”, “we”, “us”, or “our”) processes personal data in compliance with the General Data Protection Regulation (GDPR) and applicable German data protection laws.
+This Privacy Policy explains how **TJ-Vid-Tools** (“Application”, “we”, “us”, or “our”) processes personal data in compliance with the General Data Protection Regulation (GDPR) and applicable German data protection laws.
 Please read this document carefully.

 ## 1. Data Controller